Looking for a dedicated yoga studio in the heart of Falmouth? Visit our neighbours, Falmouth Yoga Space.

 We pride ourselves in not conforming purely to traditional approaches in treating pain and injuries.
-Rather than only just focusing on your pain or problems, we are interested in how you move so that we can teach you the tools that will help you to help yourself.
+Rather than only just focusing on your pain or problems, we are interested in how you move so that we can give you the tools that will help you to help yourself.

-We use clinical tests to help subjectively understand how and why your injury might have occured, but in order to help you get back to the life you want, we need to see how you move physically and understand what is important for you.
+We use clinical tests to help subjectively understand how and why your injury might have occurred, but in order to help you get back to the life you want, we need to see how you move physically and understand what is important for you.

 Your body is the blueprint of your life so far.

 Posture, injuries, habits – these all help shape you into the person you are today.
 Our job is to read these bodily clues, and together with you, come up with an effective plan to help you feel and move better.